nsidc/usaon-vta-docs/glossary.md

 * `Description`
 * `Analyst`
-* Filter criteria or list of `responses` associated with the analysis. (_TODO_: If we don't want an analysis to change over time, we should probably link it to `reponses` by ID.
+* Filter criteria or list of `responses` associated with the analysis. (_TODO_: If we don't want an analysis to change over time, we should probably link it to `responses` by ID.
 But if we _do_ want the analysis to be automatically updated as more `responses` are submitted with e.g. a specific `tag`, we should use filter criteria)